Are you looking for the following

-All of our counselling and psychotherapy sessions happen in a completely confidential, caring, non-judgmental environment.
-(In our Melbourne clinic, or by Skype if you would prefer to work remotely.)
+All of our counselling and psychotherapy sessions happen in a completely confidential, caring, non-judgmental environment, whether in our Highett clinic in Melbourne or virtually, via a secure online connection.

 We all need help every now and then

 Most adults experience psychological troubles at some point in their lives.
 In fact, it’s far more common than you think.
 1 in every 6 people you meet on the street have had — or are having — troubles with anxiety or depression.

 If only more of them sought help!

 Counselling, psychotherapy and mindfulness therapy are effective

 Professional counselling, psychotherapy and mindfulness therapy are among the most effective treatments for the majority of common psychological disorders.
 Research shows that even average therapy is more effective than GP care to address anxiety or depression.
 And with a very good therapist who measures effectiveness, the results are impressive: At least 65% of clients show significant improvement by the end of their course of therapy.
 Sadly, however, therapy has been increasingly conflated with the ‘Medical Model’ culturally, reducing its nuanced relational and creative processes to little more than cookie cutter simplicity.
 Choose your therapist wisely.

 Even if you’ve tried therapy already…

 Even if you’ve tried counselling or psychotherapy and found it unsuccessful, please don’t give up on the method itself.
 After the experience and qualifications of the practitioner, one of the most important considerations in therapy is the therapist-patient fit.
 With a therapist who makes you feel heard, understood and unconditionally accepted, for whatever reason, they are not the person to be supporting you on your road to recovery.